rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ======================================
 Open Response Assessment Events
 ======================================
+.. reviewers: I did not spend much editing time on these descriptions, I only
+.. changed the presentation.
+Please review for accuracy only.
 **History**: The events in this section record interactions with the prototype implementation of open response assessment (ORA) problem types.
-As of May 2014, new courses are not using this implementation of ORA, and a complete redesign of this feature is in limited release.
-The redesigned ORA design does not use these event types.
+As of May 2014, new courses are not using this implementation of ORA and a complete redesign of this feature is in limited release.

 ``oe_hide_question`` and ``oe_show_question``
 ---------------------------------------------------------------------------